parthnagori/BattleShip/README.md

 # BattleShip

 BattleShip Game Playing AI.
-Current implementation only supports a randomized move/hit.
+AI works by calculating a Probability Density Function at the beginning of every move.
+For every location on the board, a probability of containing a ship is calculated, and next move is determined.

 ### To Run